January 6, 2019

-Here's our list of the best classical music HDVDs, all with 96kHz/24-bit sound, no DVDitis, and mostly grades of A+:
+Here's our list of the best classical music HDVDs, mostly with 96kHz/24-bit sound, no DVDitis, and grades of A+:

 - Tchaikovsky Symphony No. 6 from NHK with the Berlin Philharmonic under Ozawa